Hutton Gibson: Beliefs

-Gibson was an outspoken critic of the modern post-conciliar Catholic Church and a conspiracy theorist.
+Gibson was an outspoken critic of the Catholic Church‘s doctrine, leadership, and practice since the Second Vatican Council.
 He disseminated his views in a quarterly newsletter called The War is Now! and self-published three collections of these periodicals: Is the Pope Catholic?, The Enemy is Here!, and The Enemy is Still Here!

 Gibson was especially critical of Pope John Paul II, whom he once described as "Garrulous Karolus the Koran-Kisser".
 His allegation that the Pope kissed the Quran is corroborated by a FIDES News Service report of June 1, 1999, which quotes the Chaldean Catholic Patriarch, Raphael I Bidawid, as having confirmed to the news service that he was personally present when John Paul II kissed the text, which is sacred to Muslims:

 Gibson also used his newsletter to argue against Feeneyism.
-At the January 2004, We The People conference, Gibson advocated that the states should secede from the Federal government of the United States and the United States public debt should be abolished.
+At the January 2004 We The People conference, Gibson advocated that the states should secede from the Federal government of the United States and the United States public debt should be abolished.

 One week before Mel Gibson's The Passion of the Christ (2004) was released in American film theaters, Hutton Gibson told radio talk show host Steve Feuerstein that the Holocaust was fabricated and "mostly fictional".
 He said that the Jews had simply emigrated to other countries rather than having been killed, a view which observers described as Holocaust denial.
-He claimed that census statistics prove that there were more Jews in Europe after World War II than before.
+He claimed that census statistics prove there were more Jews in Europe after World War II than before.
 Gibson said that certain Jews advocate a global religion and one world government.

 In his interview for The New York Times Magazine article, Gibson dismissed historical accounts that six million Jews were exterminated:

 Gibson was further quoted as saying that the Second Vatican Council was "a Masonic plot backed by the Jews" and the September 11, 2001 attacks were perpetrated by remote control: "Hutton flatly rejected that Al Qaeda hijackers had anything to do with the attacks.
 'Anybody can put out a passenger list,' he said".